FatherDkay/reactportfolio/README.md

 No install is necessary

 ## Use
-navigate to the url and behold the wonders of it all
+navigate to https://fatherdkay.github.io/reactportfolio/ and behold the wonders of it all

 ## Contribution
 I am the only developer for this project